David Revoy: Pepper&Carrot

-Free software and work process
+Free software

-Revoy uses free and open-source software (FOSS) but even since having paid more than €3000 on software licenses for proprietary software, he rejects the notion that it is primarily a question about money.
+Revoy uses free and open-source software (FOSS).
+However, even since having paid more than €3000 on software licenses for proprietary software, he rejects the notion that it is primarily a question about money.
 Though practicality, low cost and possibility to work on lower end hardware were initial motivators for Revoy to move from proprietary software to free software, in 2020 he said that there were even better reasons.
-He rather refers to the benefits of control, performance and standards, transparency, and control over data and privacy.
-Among the cons he lists that he now depends on hardware being compatible with Linux, wich may be more difficult to find and not well documented.
+He then rather referred to the benefits of control, performance and standards, transparency, and control over data and privacy.
+Among the cons he listed that he depends on hardware being compatible with Linux, which may be more difficult to find and not well documented.

+Background

-In a 2016 interview, Revoy conveyed that he used Photoshop and Corel Painter for 10 years (and Manga Studio and Sony Vegas) until a computer purchase in 2009 which included Windows Vista, which in turn required he buy upgrades for proprietary software, which totaled to an investment of a full month's salary, just for compatibility and with no additional features.
+In a 2016 interview, Revoy conveyed that he used Photoshop and Corel Painter for 10 years (and Manga Studio and Sony Vegas) until a computer purchase in 2009 which included Windows Vista.
+The OS upgrade then required he buy upgrades for the proprietary software he was using, which totaled to an investment of a full month's salary, just for compatibility and with no additional features.
 Revoy commented on the experience saying "That was a really bad week: [I] had to spend a lot of money and my productivity was totally ruined."

 He sold the new computer and bought one that could still run Windows XP, but realized it was not a viable long-term solution.
-He configured a dual boot with Linux Mint 4.0, compiled Wacom driver, modified Xorg, and wrote a Xsetwacom script to handle his Cintiq 12Wx.
+In 2004, Revoy had tried a Knoppix distribution with KDE 3.0 and was impressed with it.
+After the failed computer purchase in 2009, Revoy started to move away from using Windows by configuring a dual boot with Linux Mint 4.0, compiling Wacom driver, modifying Xorg, and writing a Xsetwacom script to handle his Cintiq 12Wx.
 He kept Photoshop CS2 running on Wine to handle CMYK and files from publishers.

 He then switched to Linux and got involved in free software projects like MyPaint and Gimp-painter (a fork of GIMP), and later Krita.
+In 2012, he started using Krita exclusively.

+Contributions

-Other than just use Krita, he reported bugs (over 200 bugs as of May 2015), helped other artists with it, and demonstrated new features.
+Other than just using Krita, he reported bugs (over 200 bugs as of May 2015), helped other artists with it, and demonstrated new features.

+In 2018, the Krita foundation sponsored Revoy to work on the default brush kit for Krita 4.0.
+Revoy merged his brushkit with brushes made with feedback from the community as well as brushes submitted by several other users.
+In 2023 he shared an updated pack of 38 brushes and published a video explaining how they work.

+In 2023, Revoy updated an ongoing article which chronicles his more than 20-year-long use of graphics tablets, and outlined the design of what he considered would be a perfect tablet.
+In 2024, he published a post-installation guide for his setup.